Supriya2098/Employee-Retention-Analytics/README.md

 Is employee engagement related to performance scores?

-Key Findings
+📌 Key Findings

-The dataset shows an employee attrition rate of approximately 33%.
+The dataset shows an employee attrition rate of approximately 33%

-The Production department represents the largest workforce share.
+The Production department represents the largest workforce share

-Indeed and LinkedIn are the most effective recruitment channels.
+Indeed and LinkedIn are the most effective recruitment channels

-Employees with higher engagement scores show stronger performance outcomes.
+Employees with higher engagement scores show stronger performance outcomes

-Increased absenteeism is associated with lower performance scores.
+Increased absenteeism is associated with lower performance scores

 These insights help HR teams identify retention risks and improve workforce management strategies.

-Dashboard
+📊 Dashboard

 This project includes four interactive HR analytics dashboards.

-Workforce Analytics
+👥 Workforce Analytics

 Total Employees